 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Ready to spice up your dog's next meal?
-The good news is you don't need to go further than your own pantry or the aisles of your local pet-supply or grocery store to discover simple, healthy ways to liven up an otherwise humdrum dinner for your dog.
+The good news is you don’t need to go further than your own pantry or your next grocery trip to find healthy ways to liven up an otherwise completely boring dinner for your dog.
 Check out the ideas below for easy, on-the-go toppers and delicious, homemade options.
-As always, every dog is different so it's best to clear any dietary changes with your vet before trying them.
+Just like picky toddlers, every dog is different and could have an allergy to something new, so it’s best to clear any dietary changes with your vet before going ahead.

 On-the-Go Dog Food Toppers

-Some "people food" makes a great dog food topper.
-Take the rainbow approach, adding good-for-dogs fruits and veggies in all of nature’s colors.
+Some people foods make great dog food toppers.
+Take the “rainbow approach,” adding good-for-dogs fruits and veggies in all of nature’s colors.
 Here are some good options:

 Canned pure pumpkin